Adoption Information: Democratic Republic of the Congo (DRC)

 In October 2013, the DGM stopped issuing exit permits to Congolese children adopted by single parents from all countries, unless the adoption was approved by the Ministry of Gender and Family before September 25, 2013.

-This prohibition, announced in the October 23, 2013, Department of State DRC adoption alert, is intended to be permanent.
+This prohibition, announced on October 23, 2013, is intended to be permanent.
 The U.S. Embassy in Kinshasa is seeking clarification on the prohibition’s effect on children who were adopted by U.S. families before the suspension.
 For further information, please see the Department of State’s website adoption.state.gov, and search for or select the Democratic Republic of the Congo from the country list.
 Please pay attention to the alerts that are posted on the DRC page.